-426. Mary deserving of Pity rather than Hatred - Mary's name has come down to us associated with an epithet expressive of the utmost abhorrence; but she deserves pity rather than hatred.
+426. Mary deserving of Pity rather than Hatred. - Mary's name has come down to us associated with an epithet expressive of the utmost abhorrence (§ 394); but she deserves pity rather than hatred.
 Her cruelty was the cruelty of sincerity, never, as was her father's, the result of indifference or caprice.
 A little book of prayers which she left, soiled by constant use, and stained with many tears, tells the story of her broken and disappointed life.

 Separated from her mother, the unfortunate Catharine of Aragon, when she was only sixteen, she was ill-treated by Anne Boleyn and hated by her father.
 Thus the springtime of her youth was blighted.

-Her marriage brought her no happiness; sickly, illfavored, childless, unloved, the poor woman spent herself for naught.
-Her first great mistake was that she resolutely turned her face toward the past; her second, that she loved Philip of Spain with all her heart, soul, and strength, and so, out of devotion to a bigot, did a bigot's work, and earned that execration which never fails to be a bigot's reward.
+Her marriage brought her no happiness; sickly, ill-favored, childless, unloved, the poor woman spent herself for naught.
+Her first great mistake was that she resolutely turned her face toward the past; her second, that she loved Philip of Spain (§ 422) with all her heart, soul, and strength, and so, out of devotion to a bigot, did a bigot's work, and earned that execration which never fails to be a bigot's reward.1

 427. Summary. - This reign should be looked upon as a period of reaction.
-The temporary check which Mary gave to Protestantism deepened and strengthened it.
+The temporary check which Mary gave to

+Protestantism deepened and strengthened it.
 Nothing builds up a religious faith like martyrdom, and the next reign showed that every heretic that Mary had burned helped to make at least a hundred more.

-ELIZABETH. - 1558-1603.
+ELIZABETH -- 1558-1603

-428. Accession of Elizabeth. - Elizabeth was the daughter of Henry VIII. and Anne Boleyn.
+428. Accession of Elizabeth. - Elizabeth was the daughter of Henry VIII and Anne Boleyn (§ 401).
 At the time of Mary's death she was living in seclusion in Hatfield House, near London, spending most of her time in studying the Greek and Latin authors.
 When the news was brought to her, she was deeply moved, and exclaimed, "It is the Lord's doings; it is marvellous in our eyes."
-Five days afterwards she removed to London by that road over which the last time she had travelled it she was being carried a prisoner to the Tower.
+Five days afterwards she went up to London by that road over which the last time she had travelled it she was being carried a prisoner to the Tower (§ 421).

-429. Difficulty of Elizabeth's Position. - Her position was full of difficulty, if not absolute peril.
-Mary Stuart of Scotland, now by marriage queen of France, claimed the English crown through descent from Henry VII., on the ground that Elizabeth, as daughter of Anne Boleyn, was not lawfully entitled to the throne, the Pope never having recognized Henry's second marriage.
+429. Difficulty of Elizabeth's Position. - An act of Parliament declared Elizabeth to be the true and lawful heir to the crown 1 (§ 407); but her position was full of difficulty, if not absolute peril.
+Mary Stuart of Scotland, now by marriage Queen of France, 2 claimed the English crown through descent from Henry VII, on the ground that Elizabeth, as daughter of Anne Boleyn, was not lawfully entitled to the throne, the Pope never having recognized Henry's second marriage.
 Both France and Rome supported this claim.

-On the other hand, Philip II. of Spain favored Elizabeth, but solely because he hoped to marry her and annex her kingdom to his dominions.
+On the other hand, Philip II of Spain favored Elizabeth, but solely because he hoped to marry her and annex her kingdom to his dominions.
 Scotland was divided between two religious factions, and its attitude as an independent kingdom could hardly be called friendly.
 Ireland was a nest of desperate rebels, ready to join any attack on an English sovereign.

 430. Religious Parties. - But more dangerous than all, England was divided in its religion.
-In the north, many noble families stood by the old faith, and hoped to see the Pope's power restored.
-In the towns of the southeast, a majority favored the Protestant church of England as it had been organized under Edward VI.
+In the north, many noble